 Based out of his shed, Chris explored various robotic forms including a wheel of suction feet and track methods.
-In 2017, Chris to the leap to work full-time work to focus on BladeBUG.
+In 2017, Chris took the leap to work full-time on BladeBUG.

 As the offshore wind industry enters a rapid phase of growth, the challenges to keeping turbines spinning and optimised grow with it.